webzakimbo/bcome-read-the-docs-guides/docs/source/namespaces/multi.rst

 Multi-Namespace
 ***************

-It is intended that you to segment your infrastructure into namespaces.
+It's best if you segment your infrastructure into namespaces.

 Think of a namespace as a particular "view" on a part, or parts of your infrastructure.